-A Believer's Refuge speaks of the causes of : Questions of the creation, existence and progress : This book defines and explains the various types reversals and misfortunes that people encounter.
-It is of the universe have been raised by communities highlights how one can ensure the protection and : throughout the ages.
-Yet from its earliest days preservation of God's favours and blessings, as Islam addressed these questions in a most of deviation on Muslims and their life and how well as preventing harm and reducing the effects: direct and clear way.
-This book explains that the of personal tragedies and calamities.
-The book is ultimate objective of creation is for all creatures is view of Islam.
-Finally the book describes the role teaches the ways and means to fortify oneself to submit themselves to God and worship Him of Muslims in discarding all deviation, according against the effect of such tragedies, the most alone, All aspects of life in the universe inevitably to their abilities. important being remembrance of God and glorifying end in death then will be brought back to life on Him at all times and explains the best forms of such the Day of Resurrection when they receive due recompense for their actions.
+Ouestions of the creation, existence and progress of the universe have been raised by communities throughout the ages.
+Yet from its earliest days, Islam addressed these questions in a most direct and clear way.
+This book explains that the ultimate objective of creation is for all creatures to submit themselves to God and worship Him alone.
+All aspects of life in the universe inevitably end in death then will be brought back to life on the Day of Resurrection when they receive due recompense for their actions.